ashlinrichardson/hourglass/README.md

 ### Feedback
 "This research has hit paydirt.
 This is a significant accomplishment."

+"I will become very familiar with that tool and its potential for use by normal human beings."

 "This is just devastating in its power and evocative brilliance.
 We will want to continue to work on this."

 ### Technical characteristics